joereddington/Delores/index.md

 ## Work day
 * Look at the ten year goals (even if they are out of date)
-* Decide what you want from the day.
-Pick some things that are hard and tell someone you want to do them.
-* Visualise
-* Write down what you are scared about *and* what you are excited about.
-  * Name your source of stress and tell someone.
 * Fill out the daily checklist (As a reminder of the things you want to do well)
 * Work out how long the sprint is going to be and set alarm  (ten minutes early if tagging in on kids)  - respond to alarms not clocks
 * Collect any tasks